tharunkumarsk/Mobile-Flash-Cards/README.md

 ## Project Overview
     A mobile application (Android & iOS) that allows users to study collections of flashcards.
-    The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks,           then take quizzes on those decks.
+    The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks,then take quizzes on those decks.

 ### Given scenarios
 - Allow users to create a deck which can hold an unlimited number of cards.